The feature is only available to users with Account Admin privileges.

 Once the integration has been configured, see the related article on using this feature and the various ways of generating the files themselves.

-To enable version control through the Bitbucket repository, you will need to create a Person Access Token and link it with SqlDBM using the steps below.
+To enable version control through the GitHub repository, you will need to create a Person Access Token and link it with SqlDBM using the steps below.

 Please make sure to initialize your repository by creating at least one file in the main branch (Readme.md for example).

 1 .
-Go to Bitbucket.
+Go to GitHub.
 Create or choose an organization.

 Once created, make sure to copy the above token.
-Bitbucket doesn't store it, and you will not be able to see it again.
+GitHub doesn't store it, and you will not be able to see it again.

 If you want to create pull requests while pushing, there should be no restrictions on creating a pull request for the user who created the token.

 3. Open the SqlDBM "Integrations" page in a different browser tab.

 4. Select the "GitHub" option.

 5. Enter your token in the "Personal Access Token" field.